vawser/Gauntlet-DS3/README.md

 ## Overview
-This repository will host the latest version of Cinders.
+This repository will host the latest version of Gauntlet.

 This may include unstable changes or unfinished content, so download this version with that in mind.